Puntsiluntsi/Data-Structures-Tau-Project-2/HashTable_reemk_kestenberg1.md

  `AQPHashTable`    | 5.948 sec
  `DoubleHashTable` | 7.727 sec

 We don't run `QPHashTable` because this time we add a number of elements that is bigger than half the table size, and as we saw in experiment 3, this can cause `QPHashTable` to throw `TableIsFull` exceptions - which, as instructed, are not supposed to be thrown in this experiment.

 The long running time of `LPHashTable` reveals it's limitation when the table becomes close to full.
-Since the search sequence of an element in linear probing is consecutive, cluster are formed in the table.
-As we insert more elements, these clusters are getting longer.
-When the table is getting close to full (like in this experiment), different clusters begin to merge, forming even larger clusters and further lengthening the running time of additional inserts.
-This is portrayed in the results by the long running time of `LPHashTable`.
+Since the search sequence of an element in linear probing is consecutive, clusters are formed in the table.
+As we insert more elements, those clusters get longer.
+While the table is getting close to being full (like in this experiment), different clusters begin to merge, forming even larger clusters and further lengthening the running time of additional inserts.
- This problem of merging clusters was not apparent in the previous results because we inserted way less elements, so the chances of clusters merging together were lower.
+ This problem of merging clusters was not as apparent in the previous results because we inserted much less elements, so the length of clusters and their chances of merging together were lower.

+`DoubleHashTable` outperforms `LPHashTable` because of it's use of a secondary hash function to determine the step between following probe indices; this way, `DoubleHashTable` minimizes collisions because even if two elements are hashed to the same cell, they are likely to have different search sequences (the step hash and base hash are independent).

- This time, we observe that `AQPHashTable` ran faster than `DoubleHashTable`, that can be explained:
+ Finally, we observe that `AQPHashTable` ran the fastest. that can be explained:
  `DoubleHashTable` uses a hash function to calculate the step of the search sequence, while `AQPHashTable` uses a simple calculation.
 The modulo operations of `DoubleHashTable`'s step hash function are more expensive than `AQPHashTable`'s calculation, so when using `DoubleHashTable` we trade the efficiency of our search sequence calculation for a more sophisticated search sequence that results in fewer collisions.
-This trade does not benefit us in the case that we fill up a large portion of the table (the above results are when filling 95% of the table).
-Because then, collisions are much more frequent, so we will be calculating a larger portion of the search sequence.
+This trade does not benefit us in the case that we fill up a large portion of the table (the above results are when filling 95% of the table) - because then, collisions are much more frequent, so we will be calculating a larger portion of the search sequence.
 Therefore it becomes more profitable to have an efficient way of calculating the search sequence (at the cost of more collisions) than to have a search sequence that is heavy to compute but avoids more collisions.
-That's the reason `DoubleHashTable` ran slower than `AQPHashTable`.
+On the other hand, `AQPHashTable` does not create large clusters and this is why it manages to perform well, unlike `LPHashTable`. `AQPHashTable` takes the middle ground between computational simplicity and collision minimization, which works best in this case.

 ------------------------------
 ## Experiment 5